C2DH/ranketwo/pages/instructions-constructive-feedback.md

 * Are the resources (pedagogical and bibliographical) reusable in different languages?
 Do they need adaptation or replacement?
 * Is the lesson fit for translation?

-Thank you for your help!
+Thank you for your contribution!